 STEP 6.

-The heat sink is clogged with dust and has to be cleaned.
-You can use canned air to blow off dust from the heat sink and fan.
+You can use canned air to blow off dust from the heat sink.

 STEP 7.

-Before installing the heat sink assembly back into the laptop take a look at thermal grease on the processor and video chip.
+Before installing the heat sink assembly back on the motherboard, take a look at thermal grease on the processor and video chip.

 If thermal grease dried out, it has to be replaced.